Skip to content

 • by

-Python Concatenation Operator is used to join the two different strings (or other types of data) together.
-The + symbol is used as concatenation operator in python.
+Python Concatenation Operator joins the two different strings (or other types of data) together.
+The + symbol is used as a concatenation operator in Python.

 s1 = "Hello"